Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/building-blocks/send-a-whatsapp-message.md

 # Send a WhatsApp Message

-You will need to replace the following variables with your specific information in the example code:
+In this building block you will see how to send a WhatsApp message using the Messages API.

+## Example

 Key | Description
 -- | --